 The author argues that shallow breaths are causing the level of carbon dioxide in our blood to increase, which increases our stress levels and de-energizes us.
 The author purports that deep breathing reduces the risk of developing cancer, of having heart attacks, reducing stress, and reducing caloric intake.

 Her recommendations are nothing revolutionary – go to bed and wake up at around the same time, turn off all lights, and so on.

 One key component of sleeping well the author ignores is the emotional one highlighted in Sound Sleep, Sound Mind: 7 Keys to Sleeping Through the Night, that most people have micro-awakenings throughout the night because of unresolved emotional stress.

-The author lists many of the benefits of listening to music but provides only one poor source for all of them.
+The author lists many benefits to listening to music, but provides only one poor source for all of them.
 Nevertheless, the right music can be energizing.

 “Music is the movement of sound to reach the soul for the education of its virtue.”